 The 'All Devices' section provides visibility into all the end devices such as switches, firewalls, cellular gateways, radios, and Vision devices that are a part of the discovered Meraki controller.
 By default, all these entities are monitored for availability via the controller.

-On enabling advanced Cisco Meraki monitoring, you will be able to monitor additional performance metrics of all associated entities such as client details (for radio devices) and port status (for switches).
+On enabling advanced Meraki SNMP monitoring, you will be able to monitor additional performance metrics of all associated entities such as client details (for radio devices) and port status (for switches).
 This will help network administrators identify devices that are faulty and fix them at once.
 Other functions such as interface discovery, monitoring the interface availability and bandwidth, associating notification profiles (email, SMS, trap profile, and more) can also be performed for all individual entities, including switches, firewalls, radios, Vision devices, and gateways.
+Monitor Meraki SNMP effortlessly with OpManager's network monitoring capabilities.

 OpManager automatically discovers all available networks associated with the Meraki controller, which helps in maintaining a more organized inventory view for better usability.
 You can select between the discovered networks, and view the number of devices in that particular network.
 Rediscovering the controller will update new networks if detected.